Which city is cheaper, Rome or Athens?

 Rome is a mecca for backpackers and budget travelers.
 Backpackers will find no shortage of hostels where they can stay, particularly near the main train station where accommodation is particularly cheap (but not always the best quality).

 Athens is a big city destination where you can fill many days.
+Visiting the old town is also a must.
 Take your pick from the many activities offered here.
 With so much to do, one day is probably not enough time to see everything.

 Many travelers enjoy the food and shopping when visiting the big city destination of Rome.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

 Athens is a fun place to experience.
+The old town is one of the main draws for visitors.
 But since there are so many activities, you'll likely want to spend more than a weekend exploring.
 The entire region has so many activities, and you'll want time to do everything.

 Rome is a great place to explore.
 With so much to do, a weekend is probably not enough time to see everything.
 Your budget might influence how long you stay.

 Athens is a ancient big city where you can fill many days.
 This city offers something for everyone.
+Exploring the old town is a popular activity.
 Plenty of people spend five days in the area when traveling.
 Five days is often enough time to do most activities.

 It's hard to know how much time to spend in Rome.
 For many, it makes a great getaway for five days.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

-Athens is a energetic city where you can fill many days.
+Athens is a ancient city where you can fill many days.
+Make sure you visit the old town while you're here.
 Many people spend one week here.
 The length of your trip often depends on your style of travel.
 Because of this, one week is usually enough time for a trip here.

 These are the overall average travel costs for the two destinations.